God has commissioned this generation of believers to bring His love and Good News to this generation of lost and hurting people.

-- Pray without ceasing using Worldlink's monthly Prayerlink as your guide (sign up below to receive Prayerlink email updates).
+- Pray without ceasing using Worldlink's monthly Prayerlink as your guide.
+Sign up today! (sign up below to receive Prayerlink email updates).

 - Be generous in your donations.
 The opportunities we have to reach people for Christ far outpace the funds that we currently have.
 Any generous gifts would be incredibly helpful.

-- Become a Worldlink advocate, If you agree with what you've read, then pass it along.
+- Become a Worldlink advocate.
 Tell others of the amazing things God is doing and the ways they can join you and make an immediate and eternal difference in the lives of people in some of the world's hardest places.